 - 1/4 cup sugar

 - 2 tbsp rose water or orange blossom

 Preheat the oven to 150C.

 Lay one sheet of filo pastry on working table and brush with melted butter.
-Then, pinch the filo pastry lengthwise) as you see in the images).
-Spread chopped nuts on the filo pastry and fold it ( as you see in the image).
+Then, spread the chopped nuts over pastry.Then pinch the filo pastry lengthwise (as you see in the images).
+Spread chopped nuts on the filo pastry and fold it .

-Place them in a baking tray.
+Grease the baking tray and Place rolled pastry in the baking tray.
 Cut it into small square shapes.
 Brush with melted butter.
 Put the tray in the preheated oven and allow to bake for about 40- 45 minutes.
-Once baklava is ready, Pour chilled sugar syrup over baklava and some nuts for topping.
+Once baklava is ready, Pour chilled sugar syrup over warm baklava and some nuts for topping.
 Let baklava set in sugar syrup for 5-6 hours and serve it.